-conclusions: The GOC continues to exercise as much influence on the political elite as ever before.
-Yet those who perceive Georgia's Euro-Atlantic integration as a threat dominate the hierarchy of the Church.
-Their interference in politics is becoming increasingly incompatible with Georgia's pursued path of Euro-

-Atlantic integration and its attempts to establish social and political pluralism.
+CONCLUSIONS: The GOC continues to exercise as much influence on the political elite as ever before.
+Yet those who perceive Georgia's Eurointegration as Atlantic а threat dominate the hierarchy of the Church.
+Their interference in politics is becoming increasingly incompatible with Georgia's pursued path of EuroAtlantic integration and its attempts to establish social and political pluralism.
 With the growing disappointment of the democratically elected Georgian Dream Coalition, the GOC will likely remain the political center in Georgia in the years to come.
 The GOC could use its authority to play a significant role in establishing a climate of tolerance and to take a constructive stance in facilitating dialogue among conflicting parties.
 But if Georgia's most respected institution instead chooses to nourish a climate of extreme nationalism and intolerance, this may Georgia's harm democratic development and its image of an open and tolerant country.